Stress at work - a guide for employees

 One of your employer’s main legal duties is to ensure that you are safe at work and to reduce any risks that you may face whether this is from machinery, fellow employees or your workload.
-That said, an employer can expect that you should tolerate the normal pressures of work unless they know of a particular condition that makes you more prone to workplace stress.
+That said, an employer can expect that you should tolerate the normal pressures of work unless they know of a particular condition that makes you more prone to stress.

 Once you inform your employer that you feel stressed, as seen above, ideally, they should act as quickly as possible to manage this with you and if this is not done sufficiently expeditiously then you may raise a formal grievance or have to go off sick.

 A condition (mental or physical) amounts to a disability under the Equality Act 2010 if it has a substantial adverse effect on your normal day to day activities and has lasted or is anticipated to last for 12 months or more.
-As well as making claims of disability discrimination, you can also raise a complaint of failure to make reasonable adjustments to your disability as well as harassment and victimisation if you suffer retribution from your employer because of raising a complaint.
+As well as making claims of disability discrimination, you can also raise a complaint of failure to make reasonable adjustments to your disability as well as harassment and/or victimisation if you suffer retribution from your employer because of raising a complaint.

-If your employer has been made aware of the workplace stress that you are going through and has not taken reasonable steps to deal with it, such that you are unable to continue to work, then you may be able to claim that your employer has, through their lack of care, essentially destroyed the employment relationship that exists between you, entitling you to resign.
+If your employer has been made aware of the stress that you are going through and has not taken reasonable steps to deal with it, such that you are unable to continue to work, then you may be able to claim that your employer has, through their lack of care, essentially destroyed the employment relationship that exists between you, entitling you to resign.
 You should seek legal advice before tendering your resignation (and leaving with or without notice) because constructive dismissal is notoriously hard to win as a claim in the employment tribunal if that is where your matter does end up.
 If your stress has led to your employer dismissing you due to capability, you may have a claim for unfair dismissal unless it can be shown that the reason was fair and the procedure used for letting you go, fairly carried out.